You’re a writer.

 - You know you need content to appease the Google gods.

-- You know you need fresh, enticing reasons for your fans to visit.
+- You know you need fresh, enticing reasons for your readers to visit.

-- You know you need visibility to capture a new generation of readers.
+- You know you need visibility to capture a new generation of fans and potential clients.

 But you’re spinning your wheels, aren’t you?

 When it comes to your blog, to your author platform, you feel empty, like there’s nothing more to say.

 Some days you daydream about handing it off to someone else.